AmanAnsary23/event_booking/README.md

 # 🎟️ Event Booking System

-A **Mini Event Management System** built as part of a selection test for Junior Node.js Backend Developer role.
-Users can browse events, book tickets, and mark attendance — all powered by a clean RESTful API.
+A **Mini Event Management System** built with Node.js, Express.js, and MySQL.
+Users can browse events, book tickets with unique booking codes, and mark attendance — all through a clean RESTful API.

 ---